tsubauaaa/flutter_d2go/README.md

 ## Features

 - Get class and boundary box by object detection
+- Get keypoints by keypoint estimation
 - Get mask data by instance segmentation (Android only)
-- Get keypoints by keypoint estimation (Android only)
 - Live inference for camera stream images (Android only)

 ## Preview